uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

 .. collapse:: Full working solution.
   :class: working

-  This example should work.
+  This example should work!

 .. collapse:: Partial solution.
   :class: partial

   This example should get you most of the way there.

-.. collapse:: Broken or solution.
+.. collapse:: Broken solution.
   :class: broken

   This example might have problems.
+Use at your own risk and expect to debug.

 ***********************
-Design Specification
+Experiment Design
 ***********************

 Here we have designed a small experiment with answers to the unknowns posed in